onlyhavecans/dotfiles/README.md

 I included my ssh_config because I think it can be useful to others.
 I have ssh fairly locked down.

 The keys directory setup means for every host or set of hosts I log into I generate a different key!
-This means loosing a single key to a single system is not a hige swatch of revokes.
+This means loosing a single key to a single system is not a large swath of revokes.
 However regenning all the keys for a yearly rotation or new machine is slightly annoying so I have a fish function called keygen which makes this easier.

 ### direnv

-I use direnv.net *everywhere*.
+I use direnv frequently
 I have a few standard functions I use to help me out.

 ### asdf-vm